 We are excited to share with you a preview of our video course Mapping Urban Data!

 Mapping Urban Data takes a hands-on approach to data visualization through a series of practical examples.
-Each case study revolves around a powerful workflow based on six steps: Story, Data, Map Design, Web Mapping, User Experience & Publishing.
+The course covers a powerful workflow based on six steps: Story, Data, Map Design, Web Mapping, User Experience & Publishing.

-In Part One of the course we will cover each step, focusing on the topic of Land Use in New York City.
+In this course we cover each step, focusing on the topic of Land Use in New York City.
 You will start with a raw dataset, explore its attributes, design a map, add interactivity and finally publish it on the web.

 Here’s a short preview of what you might expect from each section:

 As a crucial part of almost every urban related study, Land use is a great introduction to the Mapping Urban Data course series.
 This is one of the most important components of urban form – both on the neighborhood level and on a broader city-wide scale.